+The intent of the Student Dress Code is to foster an environment that is sanitary, safe and conducive to teaching and student learning.
 All students are expected to give proper attention to personal cleanliness and to dress appropriately for Westhill Central School programs.
 Students and their parents have the primary responsibility for acceptable student dress and appearance.
-Teachers and all other Westhill Central School personnel should exemplify and reinforce acceptable attire, and help students develop an understanding of appropriate appearance in the educational setting.